Chapter 1 : it's all in the details

 “Yes, just like that.
 Don’t move.”

-I looked up at him, rather irritated, and pulled a ridiculous smile, baring my gums.
+I looked up at him, rather irritated, and pulled a big stupid smile showing all my gums.

 Colin lowered his camera.
 “Minus the grin.”